Sprained Ankles Need Attention

 in good shape with flexibility and strengthening exercises.

-When your ankle feels more stable, ask your healthcare provider about this exercise:
+When your ankle feels more stable, ask your healthcare provider or physical therapist

 Stand on both legs.
 Brace yourself with 1 hand.
 Lift the uninjured leg off the ground